 Breaking a lease for any of the above reasons or in any conditions not previously outlined can have tangible consequences for tenants.

-In California, landlords have to make a reasonable attempt to rerent the dwelling and, if they are successful in rerenting, credit rent received from the new tenant to your debt.
-(Cal.
+According to California state law (Cal.
 Civ.
-Code § 1951.2)
+Code § 1951.2), landlords have to make a reasonable attempt to rerent the dwelling and, if they are successful in rerenting, credit rent received from the new tenant to your debt.

 If your lease does not prohibit subletting, then you are in the clear to do so.
 However, your lease might contain a clause requiring you to obtain your landlord’s approval prior to subletting.
 To get landlord approval you will want to send them a letter through certified mail, with a return receipt requested, outlining the terms of the sublet lease agreement.
 Certified mail is the only proof of delivery that most courts will accept in case you need to prove that you notified your landlord.